SharePoint/sp-dev-docs/docs/features/embed-pages-to-teams.md

     - Search initiated from Teams will return search results from Teams, not search results from the embedded site.
     - You cannot create content (news, pages, lists, or libraries) in Teams.
 You must create content from the SharePoint site using a web browser or SharePoint mobile app.
     - Page comment feature is not available from the SharePoint pages, when they are exposed in Microsoft Teams
+    - The Stream web part for SharePoint doesn't work in teams
 - All users accessing the embedded SharePoint page will need to have at least read permission to access the page.
 - If a tenant, SharePoint site or page name or URL is changed, the Teams personal app manifest will need to be updated.
 - If changes are made to the pinning model for modern SP pages or sites, it could require you to delete existing pinned personal apps and redeploy them.